NickColley/design-of-forms/src/preparing-instructions-for-the-reproduction-process/index.md

 <figure>

-![Author's alterations should be kept to the absolute minimum, forwards slash mark, Printers' (P has forward slash crossed out) proofs are intended for checking (forwards slash with leg) not for alteration.
+![Author’s alterations should be kept to the absolute minimum, forwards slash mark, Printers” (P has forward slash crossed out) proofs are intended for checking (forwards slash with leg) not for alteration.
 (Circled colon), (l.c. forwards slash), (quote forwards slash with leg).
 ]({{ page.url }}1.jpg)

 <figcaption>